On Distributionally Robust Multistage Convex Optimization: New Algorithms and Complexity Analysis: Formulations and Recursive Approximation

 Combining Lemma~\ref{lemma:RecursionLipschitzContinuity} and Proposition~\ref{prop:RecursionConvexity}, we know that if the value functions are convex and Lipschitz continuous, then so are the cost-to-go functions.
-In such a case, we can use cutting plane method to build an under-approximation of the cost-to-go functions.
-To be precise, for each node $n\in\calN(t+1)$, let $V_n(x_t)$ denote an affine function such that $Q_n(x_t)\ge V_n(x_t)$ for all $x_t\in\calX_t$.
-Such affine function is referred to as a linear valid inequality or a linear cut for the value function, which is generated in the following way.
-Let $\ulcQ_{t+1}$ denote an under-approximation of the cost-to-go function $\calQ_{t+1}$ and $\hat{x}_t\in\calX_t$ a feasible state.
-For each $n\in\calN(t+1)$, the Lagrangian dual problem
+In such a case, we can use cutting plane methods to build an under-approximation of the cost-to-go functions.
+To be precise, for every \(\xi_t\in\Xi_t\), let \(V_t(\cdot;\xi_t)\) denote an affine function such that \(Q_t(x_{t-1};\xi_t)\ge V_t(x_{t-1};\xi_t)\) for all \(x_{t-1}\in\calX_{t-1}\).
+Such an affine function is referred to as a linear cut for the value function, which is generated as follows.
+Let \(\ulcQ_{t}\) denote an under-approximation of the cost-to-go function \(\calQ_{t}\) and \(\hat{x}_{t-1}\in\calX_{t-1}\) a feasible state.
+For any fixed \(\xi_t\in\Xi_t\), the Lagrangian dual of the minimization problem~\eqref{eq:DR-MSCP-ValueFunction} at the state \(x_{t-1}=\hat{x}_{t-1}\) can be written as